valkenzz/Bigeleisen_KIE/README.md

 ```
 but you can use excel file in this repository, fill the excel, then pass the path in KieCalculationWithExcel.py then you have just to execute the script for calculate the kie

+## contact

+For any question or bug don't hesitate to contact me at  <strong>valentin.meo.1@ulaval.ca</strong> or use github at : https://github.com/valkenzz/Bigeleisen_KIE

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.